apache/hive/standalone-metastore/metastore-catalog/data/conf/README.txt

-Need to force creation of a directory.
+Need to force creation of the data/conf directory.